calm your mind.

 ishvara pranidhana―surrender to God

-The word yoga describes both a path (skillful action) and an end result (state of being).
-The idea is we are already enlightened and only need to Discover It!
+Yoga describes both a path (skillful action) and an end result (state of being).
+The idea is we are already whole and only need to discover it.